 If you've been told the risk of refeeding syndrome is not an issue in your case, if your child has lost weight you're aiming at a gain of 0.5 kg to 1 kg a week.
 Or more.
 Do not tip-toe around weight gain: your child needs nutrition.
 Studies show that fast gains in the first few weeks predict better outcomes.
-So go for it.
+So unless your clinicians tell you otherwise, go for it.

 I've heard it's better to go slowly

 Assuming the risk of refeeding syndrome is now over, there is no good reason to slow down weight gain.
 In adult treatment, traditionally, there was a fear that rapid gain would scare patients away.
 This has leaked into the thinking of some of those treating youngsters, for no good reason.
 Your child will be scared of eating and of weight gain anyway, and you will support them through their fear.

 Obviously, there's lots in my book and in Bitesize about this.

 Briefly: you should quickly get to the stage you can feed your child 3 meals and 3 snacks a day, in quantities that will give any weight gain required, fast.